Study Materials Available

 Question

-Which branch of biology focuses on the interpretation of both external and internal form and structure?
+Which branch of biology focuses on reptiles like lizards and snakes?

 Answer